Tuition and Fee Payment

 Tuition and Fees and Personal Loans

 The Emergency Loan Program is designed to provide temporary assistance to students during their matriculation at KSU.
 An emergency loan for in-state tuition and fees or an emergency personal loan for mitigating circumstances that produces a hardship may be available to currently enrolled students.
-The student must be currently enrolled and be in good academic standing (2.0 gpa).
-A maximum of three tuition and fees and personal loans are allowed while a student is enrolled at KSU.
+The student must be currently enrolled and be in good academic standing (2.0 gpa for undergraduate students and a 3.0 gpa for graduate students).
+A maximum of three tuition and personal loans are allowed while a student is enrolled at KSU.
 A KSU student is allowed only one such loan per academic year.
 (An academic year is defined as the first day of class in August through the last day of finals in July.)
 A student is ineligible to receive an additional emergency loan if the student received such a loan the last semester attended.
 Students may not request both a tuition and fees loan and a personal loan in the same term.
 Students who need emergency funds for in-state tuition and fees or for personal circumstances should complete an application online on the Financial Aid website on the specified date.
 Funds for emergency loans are limited.
 Loans are made on a first come, first serve basis.

 A service charge of $10 will be added to the tuition and fees and/or the personal loan.
 The loan must be repaid within 45 days.
 If it is not repaid, a $25 late charge will be added to the emergency loan.
 If a student is late paying an emergency loan, the student is considered delinquent in payment and is no longer eligible for any emergency loans during their academic career at KSU.
 Students will not be allowed to register for the following semester if they have not repaid their emergency loan.